shunliz/AWS-certificate/ec2/ec2-ami.md

 * An AMI is basically an template and can be used to launch as many instances as needed
 * Within an VPC, instances can be launched from as many different AMIs
 * An AMI includes the following:

-  * A template for the root volume for the instance _for e.g. an operating system, an application server, and applications_
+  * A template for the root volume for the instance，_for e.g. an operating system, an application server, and applications_
-  * Launch permissions that control which AWS accounts can use the AMI to launch instances  _for e.g. AWS account ids with whom the AMI is shared_
+  * Launch permissions that control which AWS accounts can use the AMI to launch instances ，_for e.g. AWS account ids with whom the AMI is shared_

   * A block device mapping that specifies the volumes to attach to the instance when it’s launched

 * AMIs can be either
   * AWS managed, provided and published AMIs
   * Third party or Community provided public custom AMIs